 Vienna Public Transport

-2016 marks a major phase in the modernisation of underground line U4: from 30 April 2016, the line will be closed for four months between Hietzing and the terminal station at Hütteldorf: Part of U4 closed for refurbishment from 30 April
+2016 marks a major phase in the modernisation of underground line U4: until 4 September 2016, the line will be closed between Schönbrunn and the terminal station at Hütteldorf: Part of U4 closed for refurbishment

 Vienna has a well-developed public transport network.
 Buses, trains, trams and underground lines will take you almost anywhere in the city in no time at all.
 Vienna public transport Wiener Linien operates five underground lines, 29 tram and 90 bus lines, of which 24 are night lines.
 Night lines only operate between 0.30 am and 5 am.
 On weekends and public holidays the Vienna underground remains at the service of its passengers all night.
 The Wiener Linien vehicle fleet currently consists of over 500 tramcars and almost 500 buses.